chriott/DeAMR/README.md

 ```
 > Ich zeichne dir einen Maulkorb für dein Schaf.

+"Maulkorb" could be declared as a more lexicalized word and thus not split up by semantic roles.

 Modality
 --------
+***

 AMR represents syntactic modals with concepts like possible-01, likely-01, obligate-01, permit-01, recommend-01, prefer-01, etc. DeAMR tries to capture Modality in the same way using equivalent German frames: